gitKrystan/2025-emberfest/slides.md

 </div>

 <!--
+Every TodoMVC implementation shares the same core features:

+You can create a Todo

+You can read lists of Todos, Active Todos, and Completed Todos

+You can update each Todo

+You can delete a Todo

+And you can bulk toggle and delete todos.

-And thanks to Miguel, Addy, and Preston for creating the Ember TodoMVC implementation that I forked for today's presentation.
+The Ember TodoMVC I forked for today's presentation was created by Miguel, Addy, and Preston, for which I am grateful.
 -->

 ---